Hayden Birdsong: Professional career

 The San Francisco Giants drafted Birdsong in the sixth round, with the 196th overall selection, of the 2022 Major League Baseball draft, signing for an under-slot bonus of $187,500.
 He spent his first professional season with the rookie-level Arizona Complex League Giants and Single-A San Jose Giants, striking out 23 batters in 112/3 innings.

 In 2023, Birdsong pitched across three levels (Low-A San Jose, High-A Eugene Emeralds, and Double-A Richmond Flying Squirrels), combining for a 2–5 record, a 3.31 ERA, and 149 strikeouts in 1002/3 innings.
 His 3.31 ERA was the best among Giants minor leaguers with at least 100 innings pitched.
 On July 4, while pitching for Eugene, he threw five no-hit innings with a career-high 11 strikeouts as part of a combined no-hitter against the Tri-City Dust Devils.

 Birdsong began the 2024 campaign with Double-A Richmond and was promoted to the Triple-A Sacramento River Cats after logging a 2.05 ERA with 61 strikeouts across 11 starts.
 On June 26, Birdsong was selected to the 40-man roster and promoted to the major leagues for the first time.
 He made his major league debut that same day at Oracle Park against the Chicago Cubs, starting the game and allowing three runs in 42/3 innings.
 He made 16 starts for the Giants in his rookie season, finishing with a 5–6 record and a 4.75 ERA with 88 strikeouts in 72 innings pitched in 2024.

 Birdsong began the 2025 season in the Giants' bullpen, posting a 2.31 ERA in his first 11 relief appearances.
 On May 20, he made his first start of the season: against the Kansas City Royals, Birdsong pitched five scoreless innings, allowing five hits and no walks while striking out four, earning the win in a 3–2 Giants victory.
 He ultimately struggled in the starting role, recording a 6.17 ERA with 27 walks in 421/3 innings in 10 starts, and was optioned to Triple-A Sacramento on July 22, 2025.

+On March 19, 2026, it was announced that Birdsong would miss the entirety of the season due to Tommy John surgery, the result of an elbow issue that lingered during spring training.